EvanAlx/Websites/README.md

 # Websites
 important note:
-these are very simple websites that may have some issues.
+these are very simple websites so, maybe they are not completed or have some issues.